bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 1. Check that responses A and B were successful and the contents are identical, otherwise fail.

 This procedure ensures that the Access Description is authentic and will be shared by all users of this proxy.
 Once response A or B expires, the client MUST refresh it before continuing to use this Access Description, and MUST repeat the "double-check" process if either response changes.

+Clients MUST perform each fetch to the origin (step 4) as a fully isolated request.
+Any state related to this origin (e.g. cached DNS records, CONNECT-UDP tunnels, QUIC transport state, TLS session tickets, HTTP cookies) MUST NOT be shared with prior or subsequent requests.

 # Example: Oblivious DoH